 Congratulations to the Ohio Innocence Project for their recent exoneration of Glenn Tinney.
 Tinney originally pled guilty to the murder of Ted White in 1992.
 The project presented convincing evidence to the court that Tinney’s confessions were false based on the fact that none of the confessions matched the facts of the crime and a Ohio judge reversed Tinney’s conviction.
+Perhaps in NJ, a civil reservation would come into effect so as to not allow a previous admission of guilt hold any sway in any subsequent civil trial.
 In addition, this case illustrates the problem in withdrawing a guilty plea in cases of innocence.
 You can read the entire court decision here.

 In 1988, White was clubbed in the head and face at his mattress business in Akron between 12:45 and 1:55 p.m.
 White died of his injuries three days later and was never able to relate to authorities what happened.
 No witnesses were found and police never uncovered any fingerprints or DNA to help identify the actual perpetrator.
 Regardless, police originally suspected Matt Mason of the murder but were unable to bring a case against him.
 Mason and Tinney were acquaintances.